-- There are multiple aspects to SNIPER pricing
+- There are five aspects to pricing

 - All pricing is quoted excluding VAT and GST unless otherwise stated and is dependent on the clients base and billing requirements.

 - Pricing can be amended with 30 days notice.

 - Unless otherwise stated in the SNIPER Trial Service Agreeemnt, SNIPER usage after the initial 3 month establishment period is on a month to month basis on the same terms.

 - If the monthly licence fee is not paid for three (3) months, clients forfeit access to SNIPER and any dedicated mobile numbers allocated to that client

 - Clients have 24 months from purchase date to use MMS and SMS credits.